WiseLabCMU/abstract-dataloader/docs/types.md

     Cross-compatibility of container types between numpy and pytorch is a huge plus, since loading data as numpy arrays and converting them to pytorch tensors is such a common design pattern. `Generic`s are the gold standard for expressing this pattern.

-??? info "Emulates primitive type: needed to work with tree libraries"
+??? info "Approximately a primitive type: needed to work with tree libraries"

     Tree manipulation libraries such as [optree](https://github.com/metaopt/optree), `torch.utils._pytree`, `jax.tree_utils`, and the internal implementation used by `lightning.LightningModule` allow for operations to be recursively applied across "PyTrees" of various built-in container types.
 Notably, since a `NamedTuple` is just a fancy tuple, and a `TypedDict` is just a dict, these tree libraries all work out-of-the-box with these containers, while other containers require library-specific registration to work.